Ellen Kramer of The College of Practical Homeopathy

 She also has busy private practices in Islington.

-She sits as a Panel Members for the Homeopathic course providers (HCPF) Quality Assurance Validation Scheme (QAVS) Monitoring and Maintaining Quality Assurance for Homeopathic course providers in the UK.
+She sits as a Panel Member for the Homeopathic Course Providers Forum (HCPF) Quality Assurance Validation Scheme (QAVS) Monitoring and Maintaining Quality Assurance for Homeopathic course providers in the UK.

 “Having spent several years running a large complementary health centre with a range of practitioners, I began to notice a real difference between the successful practitioners at the centre and those that found it difficult to sustain a practice.
 It is now clear to me that a good training in a complementary medicine was not enough to ensure success as a practitioner – a change in mental attitude is also required.